hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_management_group.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Subscription Consumption Budget.
+* `id` - The ID of the Management Group Consumption Budget.

-* `etag` - The ETag of the Subscription Consumption Budget.
+* `etag` - The ETag of the Management Group Consumption Budget.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Subscription Consumption Budget.
+* `create` - (Defaults to 30 minutes) Used when creating the Management Group Consumption Budget.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Subscription Consumption Budget.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Management Group Consumption Budget.
-* `update` - (Defaults to 30 minutes) Used when updating the Subscription Consumption Budget.
+* `update` - (Defaults to 30 minutes) Used when updating the Management Group Consumption Budget.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Subscription Consumption Budget.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Management Group Consumption Budget.

 ## Import

-Subscription Consumption Budgets can be imported using the `resource id`, e.g.
+Management Group Consumption Budgets can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_consumption_budget_management_group.example /providers/Microsoft.Management/managementGroups/00000000-0000-0000-0000-000000000000/providers/Microsoft.Consumption/budgets/budget1